PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 08:15:06
+Last updated: 2024-04-11 08:15:39
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell